 Practical Computational Fluid Dynamics (CFD)

-Practical CFD - Four-Week Online Training Course - one 2-hour session per week
+Three-Week Online Training Course - One 2.5 hour session / week

 The course is completely code independent.